anlunjiang/react.js-tutorials/README.md

 * JavaScript can manipulate the HTML Structure (DOM: Document Object Model)
   * Enabling us to change what the user sees without a new HTML page

-SPA - SIngle Page Applications
+SPA - Single Page Applications
 * React can be used to control the entire frontend as well as just parts like with widgets